Hpauric/hpauric.github.io/_drafts/2017-09-24-Code-First-with-Entity-Framework.md

 1. It was saved in the wrong namespace.
 2. It's build action was set to `Resource` instead of `Embedded Resource`.

+After I fixed these mistakes I could easily Seed from a CSV.